emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 - `discovery_strategy` is the node discovery strategy, set it to `etcd`
 - `cluster.etcd.server` is the server address, multiple nodes can be separated with `,`
 - `cluster.etcd.prefix` is the etcd key prefix used for EMQX service discovery <!--not sure if the explanations is enough-->
--  `cluster.etcd.node_ttl` is a duration, indicate the expiration time of the etcd key assoicated with the node, default: `1m`
+-  `cluster.etcd.node_ttl` is a duration, indicating the expiration time of the etcd key associated with the node, default: `1m`

-After completing the configuration, we can start the EMQX nodes one by one, and use the etcdctl tool to observe the changes on the etcd server:
+After completing the configuration, you can start the EMQX nodes one by one, and use the etcdctl tool to observe the changes on the etcd server:

 ```bash
 $ etcdctl ls /emqxcl/emqxcl --recursive